opconWizard/opcon-docs/docs/utilities/Command-line-Utilities/Adminstrative-Stored-Procedures.md

 ## SMA_SAMWATCH

 The stored procedure creates a new special SAMID with the same timestamp as the actual SAM.
-The value stored in the special SAMID is the \"old\" timestamp.
-The next execution compares the SAM\'s actual current timestamp to the old timestamp.
+The value stored in the special SAMID is the "old" timestamp.
+The next execution compares the SAM's actual current timestamp to the old timestamp.
 If the two are equal or the SAMID does not exist, the SAM has stopped processing.
 If specified, the procedure retries detecting the SAM at defined intervals.
 When SMA_SAMWATCH finds